What are the Key Dates I need to be thinking about?

 You can start preparing your information from 1 April.
 At Shortland Chartered Accountants, they usually follow up with clients in May, once banks and financial institutions have issued their year-end summaries.

-How can I help reduce my Accounting costs?
+How can I help reduce my accounting costs?

-Here are some of the things you can do during the year to make it as smooth as possible at year end.
+Here are some of the things you can do during the year to make it as smooth as possible at year end...

 Keep all your documents together.
 Have all your information together in one place where you can find it.
 Provide all the information requested in one go to your accountant where possible.
-Where your Accountant asks for a list of items don’t drip feed it.
+Where your accountant asks for a list of items don’t drip feed it.
 This can add time and risk that information is missed causing delays and potential additional costs.

 Use a separate bank account for your property.
 Make sure all rent and related payments go into that account.

 Respond quickly when your accountant asks questions.
 The fast replies will help contain cost.
-Where cost can sometimes be added is where you leave preparation late into the year.
+Where cost can sometimes be added is when you leave preparation late into the year.
 You may not remember what a repairs and maintenance cost related to from many months previous or be able to obtain copies of receipts from a contractor so easily.

 Meet with your accountant at least once a year.
-You should have a close working relationship with your Accountant.
+You should have a close working relationship with your accountant.
 Your accountant should understand your situation, goals, and what’s going on with your properties to ensure sound insightful advice.

 Main tips when providing information to your accountant